-Purpose and Use This table details the forecast numbers of car allowances expected to be required by the GDNs for the main activity types.
-This information will be used to: Facilitate an understanding of the future performance of the GDN; Review and analyse the forecasting trend to inform about future costs; Allow benchmarking of costs with other GDNs; and
+This table details the forecast numbers of car allowances expected to be required by the GDNs for the main activity types.
+This information will be used to:

+- Facilitate an understanding of the future performance of the GDN: - Review and analyse the forecasting trend to inform about future costs; - Allow benchmarking of costs with other GDNs; and - Inform the setting of allowances.

-Inform the setting of allowances.
-Instructions for Completion All car allowances in this table are to be reported on by activity type for the period beginning two years prior to the start of the GD17 price control period until the end of the revenue recovery period.
+All car allowances in this table are to be reported on by activity type for the period beginning two years prior to the start of the GD23 price control period until the end of the revenue recovery period.
 The activity types are the same as those in Table 3.1a Opex by Activity Type.
-To aid understanding and analysis, the number of car allowances shall be allocated by salary bands (using the same salary bands as those in Table 3.3a Staff and Agency Head Count) for the period starting two years prior to the start of the GD17 price control period until the end of the GD17 price control period.

 Note 1: Please note that the figures listed in this table shall relate to the number (not value) of the car allowances.
 Also, in this table only cash equivalents for company cars shall be accounted for, and not company cars.
-Note 2: The salary bands refer to the salary bands the members of staff receiving the car allowances are in, not to the amount of car allowances paid.